-“Equitable learning” to us means that all students have access to challenging grade-level content with adequate technology access (wifi & computer) and instructional access (scaffolding & differentiation capabilities) to ensure they are being appropriately challenged and supported in their learning.
+“Equitable learning” to us means that all students have access to challenging, relevant grade-level content with adequate technology access (wifi & computer) and instructional access (scaffolding & differentiation capabilities) to ensure they are being appropriately challenged and supported in their learning.

 Listenwise Supports Equitable Learning through Content and Instruction

 Listenwise challenges and supports students, building literacy through listening.

 Audio content can provide equitable access to grade-level curriculum.
 Audio storytelling offers an equity lever to bring the world to students without “leveling down” content or expectations, especially for students reading below grade level.

 Listening comprehension is a key foundational skill for building background knowledge and vocabulary on a learner’s journey toward literacy.
 Listening comprehension impacts reading and oral communication of both native and non-native English speakers.
 Listening and reading together can offer additional benefits to literacy development.

 Our platform offers the differentiation and scaffolding capabilities that educators need to focus on instructional equity.

 Listenwise centers student experience through diverse, multicultural podcast content.

 Our podcast collection features stories that represent a diversity of races, ethnicities, cultures, religions, classes, dis/abilities, and gender/sexual identities.
 The stories provide…